11 Top-Rated Things to Do in Prescott, AZ

-As a former capital of the Arizona Territory, the city has particular historical significance and related attractions.
+Prescott was once the capital of the Arizona Territory and has a number of historical attractions related to this period.
 Local museums also explore the history of the Native Americans in this region and the art of the American Southwest.
-Winter is a mild season here, but the city does receive cool temperatures, and visitors should plan accordingly.

-For more ideas on how to spend your time here, see our list of things to do in Prescott.
+For more ideas on how to spend your time here, see my list of things to do in Prescott.

 One of the most visually stunning areas of Prescott is Watson Lake.
 The dark blue water is a stark contrast to the orange granite hills and boulders that rim the lake and small rock islands that jut up in the middle.

-For a scenic view over the lake, head to Watson Lake Park, where you'll find a high lookout point, or a lakeside area near the boat ramp and start of the hiking trail that loops the lake.
+For a scenic view over the lake, head to Watson Lake Park, where you'll find a high lookout point, or the lakeside area near the boat ramp where you'll find the start of the hiking trail that loops the lake.

 This area offers an assortment of recreational opportunities, from kayaking or canoeing to fishing, hiking, and camping.
 Swimming is not permitted in the lake.
 Kayak rentals are available at the park office from spring until fall.
 In the summer, the lake and park are extremely popular.